-Our garden insurance aims to act as a buffer if something untoward happens, so you can recline back in your sun lounger knowing your garden in protected.
+Our garden insurance aims to act as a buffer if something untoward happens, so you can recline back in your sun lounger knowing your garden is protected.

 What about my garden furniture?

-With Sheilas’ Wheels, garden furniture insurance is included in our garden cover.
-Please keep in mind that if any of your furniture costs more than £1499 to buy as new, it’s classed as a specified item and would have to be accepted by us.
-The overall garden cover available for your furniture is up to £2000.
+With Sheilas’ Wheels, garden furniture is included in our garden cover.
+Please keep in mind that if any of your furniture costs £1,500 or more to buy as new, it’s classed as a Specified Item and you need to specify this when you purchase your policy, or when you buy the item, for it to be fully covered.
+The overall garden cover available is up to £2,000.

 What does Sheilas’ Wheels garden insurance cover?

-Theft – your garden may have a number of attractive items that could catch a thief’s eye, from large plant pots to expensive ornaments.
-If you do find a number of items have been stolen from your garden just make one call to us and we’ll do our best to help you.
+Theft - your garden may have a number of attractive items that could catch a thief’s eye, from large plant pots to expensive ornaments.
+If you do find there's been a theft from your garden you can make a claim online or give us a call.

-Fire, earthquake, and explosion–while some of these natural occurrences might not happen that frequently in the UK, fires on the other hand tend to happen more often than you think.
-Especially when barbeque season is upon us in the summer months!
+Fire, earthquake, and explosion - some of these natural occurrences might not happen that frequently in the UK,.
+Fires however tend to happen more often than you think, especially when barbeque season is upon us in the summer months!

-Water Leaks, and burst pipes–a burst waste water pipe can wreak havoc in your garden, especially if you have many plants.
-Providing you’re responsible for the pipe, we aim to cover the damage done to your garden for up to £2000.
+Water Leaks, and burst pipes - a burst waste water pipe can wreak havoc in your garden, especially if you have lots of plants.
+Providing you’re responsible for the pipe, we aim to cover the damage done to your garden for up to £2,000.